 "Yes, I suggest Ryan DiMarco, the Commander of the Gang Investigation Unit."

 "OK, I think we all agree.
 However, and take no offense to this, I'd prefer to arrange the hit.
-I'm thinking of a guy named Vitomir Vukovic, a Serbian that we sometimes use,, to kill this cop bastard.
-He's one of the most skilled assassins we know, uses a rare sniper rifle, a Walther W2000.
-There's only twenty of these in existence, and he has one.
+I'm thinking of a guy named Vitomir Vukovic, a Serbian that we sometimes use, to kill this cop bastard.
+He's one of the most skilled assassins we know.
+He owns a rare sniper rifle, a Walther W2000.
+There are only twenty of these in existence, and he has one.
 We'll have to hire a corporate jet to fly to Mexico, use one of our border tunnels to get him across, and then drive him to Chicago.
-This will be hush-hush until the night before.
-We'll just need a nondescript getaway vehicle.
-I’ll supply you with two drivers.
+The operation will be hush-hush until the night before.
+We'll need a nondescript getaway vehicle with two drivers that I’ll supply.
 Not another word about this until we call you.
 You good with this, Imer?"

-"Yes Lewis will send you what we have on Commander DiMarco right away."
+"Yes.
+Lewis will send you what we have on Commander DiMarco immediately."

 “That will be all for now.
-The organization is unhappy with what happened," Arsen Murka saidsaid.
+The organization is unhappy with what happened," Arsen Murka said.

-”CHAPTER 9
+CHAPTER 9

 The Serbian Hitman